Karol G discography

-The discography of Colombian recording artist Karol G consists of five studio albums, two mixtapes, 66 singles (including 13 as featured artist) and 8 promotional singles.
+The discography of Colombian singer Karol G consists of six studio albums, two mixtapes, 93 singles (including 9 as featured artist) and 12 promotional singles.

 Her collaboration with Puerto Rican rapper Bad Bunny "Ahora Me Llama" became her breakthrough hit, and was the lead single for her debut album Unstoppable, released in 2017.
 In late 2018, her song "Secreto" became a hit in Latin America as she and Anuel AA publicly confirmed their relationship in the music video.
 In July 2019, she released "China" in collaboration with Anuel AA, Daddy Yankee, Ozuna and J Balvin, which became her first music video with over one billion views on YouTube.
 In May 2019, she released the album Ocean, which served as a stylistic departure from Unstoppable, incorporating a more relaxed atmosphere in her work.
 Her song "Tusa" with Nicki Minaj also charted internationally and was certified 28× Latin Platinum by the RIAA, staying #1 on the Billboard Argentina Hot 100 chart for 25 weeks.

 With her fourth album, Mañana Será Bonito (2023), Karol G became the first woman to ever debut at number one on the Billboard 200 chart with a Spanish-language album.
 She achieved her highest-charting single on the Billboard Hot 100 with the album's top 10 song "TQG", a collaboration with Shakira.